kylinsoong/kylinsoong.github.io/_posts/2016-07-14-wildfly-swarm.md

 ![UML of ModuleFinder]({{ site.baseurl }}/assets/blog/wildfly/modules-ModuleFinder-uml.png)

 * BootstrapClasspathModuleFinder - Used only for loading dependencies of org.wildfly.bootstrap:main from its own jar.
-* BootstrapModuleFinder -
+The classpath modules in bootstrap including: `javax.api`, `javax.sql.api`, `org.jboss.msc`, etc
+* BootstrapModuleFinder - Module-finder used only for loading the first set of jars when run in an fat-jar scenario.
-* ClasspathModuleFinder -
+* ClasspathModuleFinder
+* BootstrapModuleFinder
-* ApplicationModuleFinder -
+* ApplicationModuleFinder
-* FlattishApplicationModuleFinder -
+* FlattishApplicationModuleFinder

 ### Container construction